Pete Palmer: Baseball work

+Palmer grew up in Wellesley, Massachusetts, where he was a fan of the Boston Red Sox and a collector of baseball cards.

-Palmer began his career as a baseball analyst when he worked for the Raytheon Corporation as a radar systems engineer.
-At night, after his co-workers had left for the day, Palmer used the company's (at the time) cutting-edge computers to run advanced simulations analyzing historical baseball statistics.
+Palmer graduated from Yale University in 1960 with A. Bartlett Giamatti.
+He began working for the Raytheon Corporation as a computer programmer and Radar engineer tasked with monitoring for Soviet intrusions along the Distant Early Warning Line.
+It was during his time at Raytheon that he began working with baseball statistics.
+At night, after his co-workers had left for the day, Palmer used the company's cutting-edge computers to run advanced simulations analyzing historical baseball statistics.

 In 1982, he gained notoriety when he recognized a scorekeeper's error which counted a 1910 Detroit Tigers box score twice, crediting Ty Cobb with an extra two hits and three at-bats.
 That year Cobb was declared the batting champion, despite an unsuccessful effort by the St. Louis Browns to help Cleveland Naps star Nap Lajoie overtake Cobb.
 If the double-counted game were to be removed Cobb's average would finish second to Lajoie, though Major League Baseball still lists Cobb as the batting average leader.
-Palmer also innovated the Linear Weights method of estimating a player's offensive contributions, an invention that will likely be his lasting legacy.
-Palmer, with help from Dick Cramer, invented OPS (on-base plus slugging) in 1978, which now is universally accepted as a measure of approximating batting ability.
+Palmer also innovated the linear weights method of estimating a player's offensive contributions, an invention that will likely be his lasting legacy.
+Palmer, with help from Dick Cramer, invented OPS (on-base plus slugging) in 1978, which now is universally accepted as a measure of batting ability.

-Many of Palmer's early works were written in partnership with John Thorn, including The Hidden Game of Baseball and Total Baseball; the latter book also featured, in later editions, the contributions of editor Michael Gershman.
+Palmer met John Thorn at a 1981 SABR convention.
+Many of Palmer's early works were written in partnership with Thorn, including The Hidden Game of Baseball and Total Baseball; the latter book also featured, in later editions, the contributions of editor Michael Gershman.
 Palmer edited or served as a consultant for many of the sports reference books produced by Total Sports Publishing.
 Palmer's most recent work has been in collaboration with Gary Gillette.
 Since 2003, the pair has produced five editions of the ESPN Baseball Encyclopedia, and several other baseball annuals.
-In 2010 he was named a charter member of the Henry Chadwick Society by SABR (Society for American Baseball Research) and also received a lifetime achievement award from them in 2018.
+In 2010 he was named a charter member of the Henry Chadwick Society by SABR and also received a lifetime achievement award from them in 2018.